SioKCronin/website/content/about.md

 +++
-Siobhán is a software engineer with a passion for machine learning, data engineering, HCI, and data experience design.
+Siobhán is a software engineer with a passion for machine learning, data engineering, and data experience design.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now develops tools